Problem

 A deposit takes money now and refunds it (or keeps it).

-The trust dynamics, the guest communication requirements, and the venue operations implications are different enough to warrant distinct setup flows.
+The trust dynamics, the guest communication requirements, the venue operations implications and the legal-payments implications are different enough to warrant distinct setup flows and product effort.

-Deposits were easier to achieve from a technical pov, with no dependencies with other part of the business.
+Deposits were easier to achieve from a technical pov, with no dependencies with other part of the business (Payments squad).
 As per customers preference both deposits and cards on file were seen as an important step to prevent no-shows.
-For consumers, both policy types were seen as painful depending on context.
+For diners, both policy types were seen as painful depending on context.

 Edge cases as primary cases